wonma/100-days-of-code/log.md

 Until the course opens, I will review the content I learned from Udemy, ZTM course.

+---
+### Day 1: October 12, Wednesday

+**Today's Progress**
+  - Started the React Basics course by Meta (Coursera).
+  - Learned what modules mean and its relation to React components.

+**Thoughts** I'm starting Day 1 again.
+I think this is the progress.
+Rather than feeling guilty, I gave myself permission to restart.

 <!--
 ### Day 1: June 27, Monday